Ailsa R Butler

 Postdoctoral Researcher & Systematic Reviewer

 My background is in epidemiology, infectious disease modelling and public health policy.
 I have a DPhil in epidemiology, my thesis explored childhood vaccination schedules and used data to validate the use of mathematical models in this process.
 I worked Parliament for the All-Party Parliamentary Group on HIV/AIDS, in this role I linked medical and epidemiological research and information and the views experiences of the voluntary sector to Parliamentarians.
 As a Post-Doc at Imperial College I worked on a project to explore the effect of a proposed link between injectable hormonal contraception and susceptibility to HIV acquisition.
-While at Imperial College I have worked on systematic reviews on health behaviour linked to HIV spread and on time spent in different HIV stages.
+While at Imperial College I worked on systematic reviews on health behaviour linked to HIV spread and on time spent in different HIV stages.